 My second jar of Dr. B’s Coconut Oil lives in my bathroom.
 It’s my go-to for shaving, make-up removing, hair masques, face masques, nail nourishing, cuticle softening, and moisturizing anything that needs to be moisturized.

-And is integral in a Coconut Sugar Scrub
+And is integral in a DIY Coconut Sugar Scrub

 While there are endless variations of Coconut Sugar Scrubs, and I certainly didn’t come up with the concept, I’ve whipped up two very simple ones here: Peppermint Foot Scrub and Citrus Hand and Body Scrub.
 This scrub exfoliates, softens, and moisturizes.
 As an extra bonus, my kids tell me it tastes fabulous.